ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 1. Navigate to [VPN](/vpc-ext/network/vpngateways) and select the transit VPN gateway.
 1. Inspect the **Gateway members** section.
 The **Private IP** of the active IP should match the **Next hop** noted earlier.

+To insure high availability the VPN service will keep the **Next hop** IP address consistent with the active IP address of the available VPN resources!

 ## Power DNS resolution
 {: #vpc-transit-power-dns-resolution}
 {: step}